Alleluia! Christ is risen from the grave, trampling down death by death, and in the tombs restoring life. Alleluia!

 10:34 Peter began to speak to Cornelius and the other Gentiles: “I truly understand that God shows no partiality, 35 but in every nation anyone who fears him and does what is right is acceptable to him.
 36 You know the message he sent to the people of Israel, preaching peace by Jesus Christ—he is Lord of all.
 37 That message spread throughout Judea, beginning in Galilee after the baptism that John announced: 38 how God anointed Jesus of Nazareth with the Holy Spirit and with power; how he went about doing good and healing all who were oppressed by the devil, for God was with him.
 39 We are witnesses to all that he did both in Judea and in Jerusalem.
 They put him to death by hanging him on a tree; 40 but God raised him on the third day and allowed him to appear, 41 not to all the people but to us who were chosen by God as witnesses, and who ate and drank with him after he rose from the dead.
 42 He commanded us to preach to the people and to testify that he is the one ordained by God as judge of the living and the dead.
 43 All the prophets testify about him that everyone who believes in him receives forgiveness of sins through his name.”

-Jeremiah is known as “the gloomy prophet,” but in chapters 30 through 33, his tome changes, even so that these chapters are known as “The Book of Comfort.”
-What may seem as a throw-away opening verse is actually good news for a people who have felt abandoned by God while in exile in Babylon.
+Jeremiah is known as “the gloomy prophet,” but in chapters 30 through 33, his tone changes, so that these chapters are known as “The Book of Comfort.”
+The opening verse is good news for a people who have felt abandoned by God while in exile in Babylon.
 Jeremiah calls on the old memory of the Exodus wilderness to make a statement about God’s continued presence with his people.
 Verses 4 through 6 acknowledge Israel’s current plight by use of the threefold “Again…again…again.”
-The time of exile, a dramatic break in well-being for Israel, will be overcome by the Lord who has never abandoned his faithfulness.
+The time of exile, a dramatic break in well-being for Israel, will be overcome by the Lord who has never abandoned his people.

 31:1 At that time, says the Lord, I will be the God of all the families of Israel, and they shall be my people.
 2 Thus says the Lord: The people who survived the sword found grace in the wilderness; when Israel sought for rest, 3 the Lord appeared to him from far away.
 I have loved you with an everlasting love; therefore I have continued my faithfulness to you.
 4 Again I will build you, and you shall be built, O virgin Israel!
 Again you shall take your tambourines, and go forth in the dance of the merrymakers.
 5 Again you shall plant vineyards on the mountains of Samaria; the planters shall plant, and shall enjoy the fruit.
 6 For there shall be a day when sentinels will call in the hill country of Ephraim: “Come, let us go up to Zion, to the Lord our God.”